 The BSA monument has been in place in President’s Park since 1964.
 It was surveyed in 1993 and found to be “well maintained.”

-The Gay Liberation monument was not as fortunate.
-It was destroyed and tortured in California, until it was liberated itself, to New York City, in 1992.
-Even then, it made a brave statement about equality and health that wasn’t imaginable until only recently, and in only a handful of urban centers.
+The Gay Liberation monument was destroyed and tortured in California, until it was liberated itself, to New York City, in 1992.
+Even then, it represented a norm of equality and health that wasn’t imaginable until only recently, and in only a handful of urban centers.

-Coincident and unrelated to my photographic adventure, they say that the Boy Scouts of America (@boyscouts) is rethinking its stance on promoting discrimination.
+Coincident to all of this, they say that the BSA is rethinking its stance on promoting discrimination.
 It sounds like they are not there yet, though (see: Boy Scouts of America: Not Good Enough – Human Rights Campaign).

 - Thanks for using my photo, Religion News Service, to show that love always wins